smbfs mount command fails during system boot

 I still think that the check of smb/client in the smbfs mount* is crap, or at least something which would be better as a warning.
 It's the only thing causing this "wait a while and hope" approach to be necessary.

-#7 Updated by Gordon Ross over 4 years ago
+#7 Updated by Gordon Ross almost 5 years ago

 Thanks for questioning the reasons for checking the service state.